 Figure 1.
-EXPERIMENTAL DRILL-STRING SET-UP.
+Experimental drill-string set-up.

-Extensive research on the subject of torsional vibrations has already been conducted [1-6].
-According to some of those results, the cause for torsional vibrations is the stick-slip phenomenon due to the friction force between the bit and the well [3; 5; 6].
-Moreover, according to some other results, the cause of the torsional vibrations is velocity weakening in the friction force (Stribeck effect) present due to the contact between the bit and the borehole [2; 4].
-Friction-induced limit cycling is a performance limiting factor in many other types of mechanical systems.
-Survey papers on friction-induced limit cycling can be found in [7-10], in which specific friction characteristics are coupled to the existence of such limit cycling.
-Moreover, in [11; 12] causes for friction-induced limit cycling, such as the Stribeck effect and fluctuating normal forces, are discussed.
-However, a limited amount of experimental work on friction-induced limit cycling in non-controlled systems is available [13].
+Extensive research on the subject of torsional vibrations has already been conducted (Cunningham, 1968; Brett, 1992; Jansen and van den Steen, 1995; Kreuzer and Kust, 1996; Leine et al., 2002).
+The cause for torsional vibrations is the stick-slip phenomenon due to the friction force between the bit and the well c.f.
+(Jansen and van den Steen, 1995; Leine et al., 2002).
+Moreover, the cause for the torsional vibrations is negative damping in the friction force present due to the contact between the bit and the borehole c.f.
+(Brett, 1992; Kreuzer and Kust, 1996).
+Friction-induced limit cycling is a performance limiting factor in many mechanical systems.
+Survey papers on friction-induced limit cycling are (Brockley et al., 1967; Ibrahim, 1994a; Ibrahim, 1994b), in which specific friction characteristics are coupled to the existence of such limit cycling.
+Moreover, in (Popp et al., 2002) causes for friction-induced limit cycling, such as negative damping and fluctuating normal forces, are discussed.
+However, a limited amount of experimental work on friction-induced limit cycling in noncontrolled systems is available (Krauter, 1981; Mihajlović et al., 2004; Mihajlović, 2005; Mihajlović et al., 2005a; Mihajlović et al., 2005b).

-In order to gain improved understanding of the causes for torsional vibrations, an experimental drill-string set-up is built, see figure 1.
+In order to gain improved understanding in the causes for torsional vibrations, an experimental drill-string set-up is built, see figure 1.
 This experimental set-up consists of two discs, connected by a string.
 The upper disc is driven by a motor and at the lower disc a brake is implemented to exert a friction force on the disc.
 In this paper, we investigate along several routes how the occurrence and nature of the friction-induced vibrations depend on specific friction characteristics.
 Firstly, an extensive numerical bifurcation analysis is performed for changing friction characteristics.
 Secondly, such bifurcation analysis is also performed on an experimental level to confirm the validity of the model-based results.
-Moreover, physical conditions, such as temperature and normal forces applied to the brake, are changed in the experiments to illuminate the influence of such changes on the friction and on the vibrations induced by the friction.
+Furthermore, physical conditions, such as temperature and the normal force applied to the brake, are changed in the experiments to illuminate the influence of such changes on the friction and on the vibrations induced by the friction.
+Moreover, we compare the results obtained with the set-up shown in figure 1 with the results obtained in (Mihajlović et al., 2004; Mihajlović et al., 2005a), since in (Mihajlović et al., 2004; Mihajlović et al., 2005a) torsional vibrations are obtained as a result of other brake material.
 The numerical and experimental results jointly constitute a clear and coherent view on the way in which friction-induced limit cycles arise and change under changing frictional conditions.
-Moreover, a specific contribution of this work is on how and when non-smooth bifurcations induce vibrations in such a system; both in simulations and experiments.

 In the next section, the experimental set-up is introduced.
 Subsequently, the model of the set-up and the estimates for its parameters are discussed.
-Next, the dependency of the frictioninduced limit cycling on specific friction characteristics is studied on a model level by means of an extensive numerical bifurcation analysis.
+Next, the dependency of the friction-induced limit cycling on specific friction characteristics is studied on a model level by means of an extensive numerical bifurcation analysis.
 The model-based results are compared to experimental results and the dependency of the occurrence of torsional vibrations on certain physical frictional conditions is investigated on an experimental level.
 Finally, a discussion of the obtained results and concluding remarks are presented.